Computer Science and Engineering

 - High-performance and power-efficient memory designs

-Carole-Jean Wu is an Assistant Professor of Computer Science and Engineering in the School of Computing, Informatics, and Decision Systems Engineering in Arizona State University (ASU).
-She is the director of the Energy Efficient Computer Architecture Laboratory and the associate site director of the NSF I/UCRC Center for Embedded Systems (CES).
-She holds an affiliated faculty appointment in EECE at ASU.
+Carole-Jean Wu is an Associate Professor of Computer Science and Engineering in Arizona State University.
+She holds a Research Scientist position with Facebook’s AI Infrastructure.
 Before joining ASU, Prof. Wu held a number of industrial internship positions with Intel, IBM, and Google.
-She is an IEEE senior member.
+She is a senior member of both ACM and IEEE.